Taking exams

 • Read all the guidelines carefully

-• How much time is foreseen?
+• How much time do you get?

 • Install the indicated browser and software and test it

-• Check before the exam: is your laptop sufficiently charged; are sound, headset and microphone working well; check network / WIFI …
+• Check before the exam: is your laptop charged; are sound, headset and microphone working well; check network / WIFI …

-• Mimic an on-campus exam situation as much as possible: switch off your mobile phone, eliminate distractions, take pen and paper at hand, and inform others ...
+• Mimic an on-campus exam situation as much as possible: switch off your mobile phone, eliminate distractions, take pen and paper at hand, and inform inmates so they don’t disturb you during the exam...

 • Follow the instructions accurately in case of electronic supervision